Group Leader

 Stefan Schmollinger: Research Scientist Alumna

-PhD, University of Kaiserslautern, Germany
+Ph.D., University of Kaiserslautern, Germany

 Postdoctoral Scholar, UCLA

-Research Assistant Professor, MSU-DOE Plant Research Laboratory, Michigan State University
+Current Research Assistant Professor, MSU-DOE Plant Research Laboratory, Michigan State University

 I am interested in acclimation responses to environmental cues in Chlamydomonas, and also elemental analysis in bulk or spatial distribution in eukaryotes.
 Currently searching for the point of intersection.